A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Introduction

-\textbf{Summary of Contributions.} (1) We propose a generic framework SUNG for sample-efficient offline-to-online RL, which can be combined with existing offline RL methods, such as TD3+BC \cite{td3+bc} and CQL \cite{cql}.
-(2) We introduce an optimistic exploration strategy via bi-level action selection to select informative actions for efficient exploration.
-(3) We develop an adaptive exploitation method with OOD sample identification and regularization to smoothly bridge offline RL and online RL objectives.
-(4) Experimental results demonstrate that SUNG outperforms the previous state-of-the-art when combined with different offline RL methods, across various types of environments and datasets.
+In summary, our main contributions are four-fold: \begin{itemize} \item We propose a generic framework SUNG for sample-efficient offline-to-online RL, flexibly integrating with existing offline RL methods. \item We introduce an optimistic exploration strategy via bi-level action selection to select informative actions for efficient exploration. \item We develop an adaptive exploitation method with OOD sample identification and regularization to smoothly bridge offline RL and online RL objectives. \item Experimental results demonstrate that SUNG outperforms the previous state-of-the-art when combined with different offline RL methods, across various types of environments and datasets. \end{itemize}